vsrinivas/fuchsia/system/utest/core/README.md

 ## Notes

 The tests here are for "core" functionality (message pipes, etc.), but not all "core" functionality can go here.
-For example, you can't start a process in your test because core tests are for when that functionality isn't working.
+For example, you can't start a process in your test with launchpad because core tests are for when that functionality isn't working.
 Core tests can't use mxio and launchpad uses mxio.

 Since these tests can't use mxio core/main.c stubs out the needed functions from mxio.